MotorBottle/S3-Sleep-on-Rog-X13-G14-15-2021-2022-using-OpenCore/README.md

   - [Step 7: Turn off flashing lights while sleeping](#step-7-turn-off-flashing-lights-while-sleeping)
 - [Extra explanations for Hackintosh users](#extra-explanations-for-hackintosh-users)

+## Important note
+When you update the BIOS, if you get a blue screen saying ACPI error, just select the origin windows boot option and redo Step 2 and replace the DSDT.aml file again in EFI partition.

 ## Introduction

 As we know Microsoft has been asking OEMs to deliberately block the option of S3 sleep mode on laptops (especially those released in recent years) and force the users to use S0 Sleep mode instead.